11DIVY11student/Collections-Portfolio-Audit-10-Cr-Strategy/README.md

 # Collections-Portfolio-Audit-10-Cr-Strategy
-Role: Lead Data Scientist / Analytics Strategy

-Tech Stack: Python (Pandas, Seaborn, StatModels), SQL (PostgreSQL), Power BI, Counterfactual Analysis (DiD)
+Tech Stack: Python (Pandas, Seaborn, StatModels), SQL (MySQL), Power BI, Counterfactual Analysis (DiD)

 This repository contains a full-stack data science audit of an operational collections portfolio.
 It demonstrates the complete lifecycle of dismantling flawed legacy reporting, exposing synthetic vendor data, and engineering a production-ready data pipeline to justify a ₹10 Cr budget reallocation to the executive team.